microsoft/WhatTheHack/xxx-ThisOldDataWarehouse/Coach/Solution-02.md

 ## Environment Setup

-**Note:** Until Synapse Analytics goes GA, the coach's notes and students guides will leverage the terms Azure Data Lake Store Gen2, Azure Data Factory and Azure Synapse Database.
-These terms will be replaced with Linked Storage, Data Pipelines and SQL Pools respectively as the reference documentation is updated upon GA.
-It is acceptable to use Synapse Analytics Workspace as one of the adventures.
-We did not explicitly mention it since supporting documentation is missing.

 1. Execute queries below in the Wide World Importers Database to update 10 existing records and insert 1 new record.
 ~~~
 UPDATE T